This post may contain affiliate links.

 How do you de-stem elderberries?

-Once you have harvested bunches of elderberries, they can be removed from the stem using a wide-toothed comb.
-You can do this when they are fresh, however, we find this process works even better if we FREEZE the elderberries right on their stems before removing them with the comb.
-This way the berries do not get smashed by the comb and simply fall off into the bowl like tiny little marbles.
-This method for removing elderberries from stems is quick and easy, and it doesn’t damage the elderberries.
-Watch the video below to see how easy it is!
+Once you have harvested bunches of elderberries, you can remove them from the stem using a wide-toothed comb.
+You can do this when they are fresh.
+However, we find this process works even better if we FREEZE the elderberries right on their stems before removing them with the comb.

 How to store elderberries